 The challenge was thinking up an art project that could be made with 100+ kids, and be worthy of hanging in a fancy office building!
-Our string art project is definitely worthy of a fancy office building!
+This string art project is definitely worthy of a fancy office building!
 Ready to learn how to make string art?!

 What you need to make string art

 - 3/4 inch plywood (Home Depot to cut a board down to size for free)

 - 4 boxes of Linoleum nails